DrMarkusVoss/DrMarkusVoss.github.io/about.markdown

   my Assembler/BASIC programs and tried to avoid time-consuming memory-copy-actions when the need for extension occurred
 - studied computer science at RWTH Aachen University, finished with diploma ("Dipl.-Inform.")
-- did my PhD ("Dr.-Ing.") at RWTH Aachen University in engineering, working on control systems for machine tools and production systems
+- did my PhD ("Dr.-Ing.") and worked as research assistant at WZL (Laboratory for Machine Tools and Production Engineering) at RWTH Aachen University in engineering, working on control systems for machine tools and production systems
 - joined BOSCH in 2008 as Systems & Software Architect for the development of advanced driver assistance and automated driving systems (ADAS)

 ### Spare-time Programming projects